imbi-heidelberg/MetaNLP/paper/paper.md

 algorithm for the problem at hand.

 The R-package **MetaNLP** supports programmers that aim to employ this approach.
 It provides all necessary functionality to create and flexibly modify the document-term matrix from a CSV file that contains titles and abstracts.
-This allows the user to perform essential NLP tasks with minimal code and quickly start the training of ML algorithms.
+Unlike most general-purpose NLP packages, **MetaNLP** is designed to be part of a pipeline to train ML models, and allows users to have text preprocessing, customizable feature construction and data visualization methods unified in a single package.

 # Methodology